The best Amazon price trackers – 5 solutions for your business

 Amazon Price Tracker #4: Earny

-Earny tracks the prices of billions of products online and gives you access to view the price history of items you want to monitor.
-Not only is the price history that Earny provides very impressive, but you can also add any item to a personal watchlist and be notified within minutes when prices drop.
+Earny tracks the prices of billions of products online and gives you access to see the price history of items you want to monitor.
+Not only is the price history that Earny offers very impressive, but you can also add any item to a personal watch list and be notified within minutes when prices drop.

-Another feature is more interesting for consumers than for sellers: Earny’s most impressive function is the automatic cashback of up to 20%, which allows customers to receive a refund of the difference for something they have already purchased if Earny detects that the price has dropped.
+Another feature is more interesting for consumers than for sellers: Earny’s most impressive function is the automatic cashback of up to 20%, which allows customers to receive a refund of the difference for something they have already purchased when Earny sees that the price has dropped.

 Amazon Price Tracker #5: Jungle-Search

 There are no extensions and no additional features behind a paywall.
-When it comes to Amazon price tracking software, Jungle-Search is not the most impressive tool you will ever see, but that is not its claim.
-Its goal is to provide the simplest and most thorough way to find the best deals on Amazon.
-And it does just that.
+As for the Amazon price tracking software, Jungle-Search is not the most impressive tool you will ever see, but that is not its claim.
+Its claim is to provide the simplest and most thorough way to find the best deals on Amazon.
+And it does that.

 Next Steps

 Now that you have successfully monitored your competitors’ prices, what will you do next?
-Crush them mercilessly, right?
-An Amazon price tracker alone will not be enough.
-You need to bring out the big guns: a solid pricing strategy and a high Buy Box share.
+You will ruthlessly destroy them, right.
+An Amazon price tracker alone will not be enough here.
+For that, you need to bring out the big guns: a solid pricing strategy and a high buy box share.
 How do you do that?
 By optimizing your own Amazon prices!
-There are many tools for sellers that can assist you with this.
-However, not all are equally effective.
-We recommend dynamic repricers at this point, as only they align your Amazon price optimization with current market conditions.
-This allows you to win the Buy Box and sell at the highest possible price – Bye Bye Price Dumping!
+There are many tools for sellers that can help you with this.
+But not all are equally good.
+At this point, we recommend dynamic Repricer, because only these align your Amazon price optimization with current market conditions.
+This allows you to win the Buy Box and sell at the highest possible price – Bye Bye price dumping!
 Learn more about repricing here.

 Conclusion

-If you are looking for the best Amazon pricing tracker – whether as a browser extension, Amazon price history app, or other extensions – there are several options available to you.
+If you are looking for the best Amazon pricing tracker – whether as a browser extension, Amazon price history app, or extensions – several options are available to you.
 Many of them are free and cover billions of products across multiple marketplaces.
 If you only want to use the price trackers for Amazon to keep an eye on your competitors, a free version is definitely sufficient.
-Many paid options are more tailored to customers who shop online actively rather than to sellers.
+Many paid options are more tailored to customers who shop online actively than to sellers.

-If you are an online shopper looking for the next deal, price trackers are very useful.
-However, as an Amazon seller tool, they are only somewhat helpful, as they only display price trends.
-Online sellers still need to adjust their own prices themselves.
+If you are an online shopper looking for the next bargain, price trackers are very useful.
+As an Amazon seller tool, however, they are only partially helpful, as they only represent price trends.
+Online retailers still have to adjust their own prices themselves.